COLA-Laboratory/TransOPT/README.md

 ## Documentation

-For more detailed information on configuring and using TransOPT, refer to our full documentation [here](link-to-documentation).
+For more detailed information on configuring and using TransOPT, refer to our full documentation [here](https://maopl.github.io/TransOpt-doc/).

 ## Support

-For issues, feature requests, or contributions, please visit our [GitHub Issues](link-to-issues) page.
+For issues, feature requests, or contributions, please visit our [Documentation](https://maopl.github.io/TransOpt-doc/) page.

 ## Citation